syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmRadialMenu.md

 ### imageClass `string`
-{:#members:imageClass}
+{:#members:imageclass}

-Renders the image for Radial using Class.
+Renders the image for center radial using Class.

 #### Default Value